pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 but it shits me: I feel exactly the same."
 -Ball Park Music, *Spark Up*

+"So please stop staring at your hand
+Please just be with me
+You know one day we will never meet again"
+--Ball Park Music, *Caramel*

 "Although golf was originally restricted to wealthy, overweight Protestants, today it's open to anybody who owns hideous clothing."
 --David Barry